€135 Find Cheap Flights from Canada to Ireland

 • If you want to visit Galway and the west of Ireland, you can fly into Shannon Airport (SNN) in County Clare.
 The airport is just over 1h from Galway and under 30min to the town of Limerick.
 Alternatively, you can fly into Ireland West Airport Knock (NOC) in Country Mayo, which is 1h 20min from Galway.

-Top 5 airlines serving from Canada to Ireland
+Reviews of the top 5 airlines flying from Canada to Ireland

 Need help choosing which airline to fly with from Canada to Ireland?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.